 I told them I wanted him, so they had me wait with him while they did whatever paperwork and data entry they needed to do for their own records.
 While I was waiting for that, I sat with Esteban in the lobby.
 Several people came in to look at the dogs, and when they walked by Esteban they asked if I was adopting him, and I said, yes.
 Lots of oooo’s and awwww’s, and “Look at how cute he is”, and “Look at how mellow he is,” and “I want a dog like that.”

-His paperwork said he was just fixed about 10 days ago (which is weird for a 10-year-old dog) and when they took his man-stuff, they also cut off his dew claws and pulled out his bad teeth.
-He also had a fatty tumor near his man-stuff which they took out (non-cancerous), and an eye exam which indicated that he’s starting to lose his eyesight.
+His paperwork said he was just fixed about 10 days ago (which is weird for a 10-year-old dog) and when they took his man-stuff, they also cut off two of his dew claws and pulled out his bad teeth.
+He also had a fatty tumor near his man-stuff which they took out (non-cancerous), and got an eye exam which indicated that he’s starting to lose his eyesight.
 I kind of figured that, considering his age.

 According to the SPCA, he was originally found as a stray, was adopted by an 89-year-old woman, then brought back to the shelter when the woman’s big dogs didn’t get along with him.
 So, he’s been through a lot in a short period of time.